Reshmitj/smart_home/README.md

    ```bash
    npm start
    ```
-3. React app will be available at:
+3. React app will be available at: This page shows the actual UI
    ```
    http://localhost:3000/
    ```